 This can result in parts of the brain being permanently damaged.
 You may experience feelings of shock, fear and panic, which stems from not knowing what's wrong or whether you'll recover.

 Knowing the signs of a stroke and seeking immediate medical help can improve the outcome of the stroke.
 The symptoms of stroke appear suddenly and often there's more than one symptom at the same time.

 - Sudden weakness or numbness in the face, arm or leg on one side of the body.

-- Loss of speech, or trouble speaking or understanding speech.
+- Sudden loss of speech, or trouble speaking or understanding speech.

-- Loss of balance or trouble with walking.
+- Sudden dizziness, loss of balance or trouble with walking.